How high-growth rehab therapy practices reduce burnout

 6. They acknowledge the financial reality clinicians live in

-• Create clearer paths for financial growth over time
+• Create clearer paths for financial growth and career advancement.

 7. They pay people fairly and transparently